 By trying to push through more material than the flow rate allows, you will end up with under-extrusion.
 The balance between temperature and the speed of filament passing through your printer to the extrusion point should not be pushed to extremes.
 There must always be a good balance between the two.

-Movement speed will differ between printer models, and to eliminate this as a cause, you can try and set the movement speed at 25mm/s or at least lower than 50mm/s.
+Movement speed will differ between printer models, and to eliminate this as a cause you can try and set the movement speed to 25mm/s or at least lower than 50mm/s.
 This movement speed is low enough to let us conclude that, if the problem persists, it is caused by some other factor.

 You are right, we already talked about under extrusion previously when going through the nozzle temperature and movement speed.
 Nonetheless, under-extrusion can also be caused due to other factors that are a little trickier.
 Because the previous causes would have had straightforward solutions, we discarded them first.

 As we already said previously, under-extrusion occurs when your printer is unable to produce the right amount of material required for your print.
-The obvious signs will be if you notice your printer is skipping layers or is printing thinner than normal layers or layers that are interrupted and have holes or dots in them.
+The obvious signs would be if you notice your printer is skipping layers or is printing thinner than normal layers, or layers that are interrupted and have holes or dots in them.

 Once nozzle temperature and movement speed are out of the picture, this is probably one of the more difficult problems to solve because there are many variables to consider.
 We will run through each one, starting with the easiest to resolve through to the most difficult, and hopefully, you will be able to identify the actual problem and solve it in the process.

 If your printer uses the Bowden tube feed system, then there is a big possibility that your under-extrusion issue could be related to your Bowden tube faltering in the feed process, which includes the hot end.

 This could be attributed to either friction in the tube and hot end that impedes feeding, or there is not enough grip on the filament to execute the feed at the correct speed.